Chase Freedom $100 Bonus Cash Back Review

 Remember, you need to activate the 5% cash back categories.
 You can activate the 5% cash back categories online, by text messages, via email, by calling customer service, or in-person at a Chase bank.

-When you first sign up for the Chase Freedom Card, you are eligible for a nice bonus.
-If you make $500 worth of purchases on your card within the first 3 months of your account, you receive $100 in bonus cash back.
-This bonus cash back is in addition to your regular cash back rewards.
+For new cardholders, check out this deal.
+If you make $500 worth of purchases on your card within the first 3 months of your account, you earn a $100 bonus.
+This bonus is in addition to your regular cash back rewards.

-Since this card has no annual fee, the signup bonus gives you an easy and cost-effective way to earn some extra cash back.
+Since this card has no annual fee, the introductory deal gives you an easy and cost-effective way to earn some extra cash back.

 0% Introductory APR: Balance Transfer